AnyChart/docs.anychart.com/Common_Settings/Legend.md

 ## Custom Legend

-AnyChart sets no limits to the amount of legends on one chart plot.
+AnyChart JavaScript Framework sets no limits to the amount of legends on one chart plot.
 Legend can be a part chart as well as a separate unit.
 Sample below demonstrates three custom legend at the bottom of the chart.

 {sample}AS\_Legend\_12{sample}